chrooks/Connections/artifacts/Roadmap.md

 **Step 4: Backend API Development**

-- Develop an API endpoint to generate the game grid based on the GPT prompt.
+- Develop an API endpoint to generate the game grid based on the LLM prompt.
 - Create API endpoints to handle guesses, validate them, and manage game state (number of incorrect guesses, game over condition).

 **Step 5: Integrating Frontend with Backend**